osandadeshan/expressjs-restful-apis-demo/README.md

 ## Getting started
 Basically this project contains RESTful APIs for CRUD operations which developed using Mongoose and Express.js.

-Navigate to the cloned copy of this project and open your terminal and follow the following steps.
+Open your terminal and follow the following steps.
 1. Clone this project to your computer
 **`git clone https://github.com/osandadeshan/expressjs-restful-apis-demo.git`**